Epithelioid Mesothelioma

 • Available treatment options

-• Stage at the time of diagnosis
+• Cancer type and stage at time of diagnosis

 Currently, there is no known cure for epithelioid mesothelioma or any other type of this cancer.
+However, treatments like surgery, chemotherapy, radiation, and immunotherapy can possibly help you or a loved one live longer.

 In rare cases, it may be possible to live for 15 years or more with mesothelioma, depending on how the body responds to treatments.